Navigating a Font»

 A white cell background means that a glyph exists in the font.
-If the glyph cell background is white, it may be called a “blank glyph.”
+If the glyph cell background is white, it is called a blank glyph.
 A blank glyph exists in the font, but does not contain any outlines or components.

 One of the glyphs in the Font window is always the “current” glyph.
 It is selected (although there may be other selected glyphs), and is specially highlighted:

 You can see the current glyph name and its Unicode codepoint in the footer:

 To view different parts of the font in the Font window, you can either use the vertical scroll bar, or the auto-scroll mode: press the mouse button while the cursor is very near the bottom, or move the mouse cursor above the top or bottom of the chart, and it will scroll up or down while selecting additional glyphs.

 In addition to the current glyph, you can select sets of glyphs in the font chart.
 These selections behave similarly to selected text in a text editor – you can copy selected glyphs to another place in the font or to a different font; you can apply different effects to the selection; open them for editing, etc. Selected glyphs have inverted colors.
 One of the selected glyphs is the “current” glyph: